The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Get wishlist interactions

 Returns the collection of wishlists interactions that belong to tenantId.
+This API is internal only

 The returned list is paginated - 20 default (50 maximum).
 The API will respond with the number of interactions returned in the page, and the interactionId for the  last interaction returned for that response, which should then be used for the subsequent API call to retrieve the next page.